'Era of small government is over': Leading progressive grants Biden her blessing

 CLICK HERE TO GET THE FOX NEWS APP

-"In his first 10 days, however, Biden has issued a clarion call for action commensurate with the crises we face," vanden Huevel wrote.
+"In his first 10 days, however, Biden has issued a clarion call for action commensurate with the crises we face," vanden Heuvel wrote.
 "The establishment’s resistance to real change is entrenched, but Biden must reject its retrograde thinking if he wants to build on his early success."